PanagiotisIatrou/Photo-Mosaic-Maker/README.md

 **Linux:** ```python3 mosaic.py```
 **Windows:** ```py mosaic.py```

-The only needed argument is the ```--input filename.jpg``` which sets the image to create a mosaic out of.
+The only needed arguments are the:
+* ```--input filename.jpg``` which sets the image to create a mosaic out of.
+* ```--input_cells_path path/to/Images``` which sets the path that contains all the images that will be used as cells.
-Put all the images that are going to be used as cells in the Images/ folder.
+Put all the images that are going to be used as cells in the specified path/to/Images folder.

 Also, see the examples below.